The Fab Four (tribute)

-The Fab Four is a California tribute band, later theatrical production paying homage to the Beatles.
+The Fab Four (officially The Fab Four: The Ultimate Tribute) is a California tribute band, later starring in a theatrical production, paying homage to the Beatles.
 They are based in Orange County, California.
-Founded in November 1997 by Westminster-born John Lennon impersonator Ron McNeil (born Ronald Mendonça), and Los Angeles-born Paul McCartney impersonator Ardavan Sarraf, the group began performing Beatles music throughout Southern California and later the United States West Coast.
-They have played in many places worldwide, including Japan, Malaysia, France, Hong Kong, the United Kingdom, Germany, Australia, Mexico, and Brazil, covering nearly the entire Beatles songbook and material from some of the Beatles' members' solo projects.
+Founded in November 1997 by Westminster-born John Lennon impersonator Ron McNeil (born Ronald Mendonça), Los Angeles-born Paul McCartney impersonator Ardavan Sarraf, Gardena-born George Harrison impersonator Michael Amador and Los Angeles-born Ringo Starr impersonator Rudolpho Sandoval, the group began performing Beatles music throughout Southern California and later the U.S. West Coast starting in 1998.
+They have performed worldwide in Canada, Japan, Malaysia, France, Spain, Hong Kong, the United Kingdom, Germany, Australia, Mexico, South Korea, the United Arab Emirates, Macau, Argentina, and Brazil, covering nearly the entire Beatles discography and material from some of the Beatles' members' solo projects.

-The show is a faithfully detailed chronological history of the Beatles from their first appearance on the Ed Sullivan Show to their breakup in 1970, with about three to four costume changes with a 15-minute intermission in between in a regular show.
-The show has brief on-stage banter and interactions with the audience directly, otherwise the show has very little dialogue, with the show mainly reenacting songs that the Beatles performed live along with songs from the members' solo works after the break up, but some, like Sgt.
-Pepper's and Magical Mystery Tour, has songs the band itself never performed live.
-The band never uses pre-recorded tracks or a fifth member (the latter being in special performances), relying the members to use keyboards to produce background instruments in songs like Strawberry Fields Forever.
+The show is a faithfully detailed chronological history of the Beatles from their first appearance on The Ed Sullivan Show in 1964 to their breakup in 1970.
+The show has brief on-stage banter and interactions with the audience directly, but otherwise very little dialogue, mainly reenacting songs that the Beatles performed live along with songs from the members' solo works after the breakup.
+The band never uses pre-recorded tracks or a backstage fifth member (only in special performances), instead relying on the members to use keyboards to produce background instruments in songs like "Strawberry Fields Forever".

-Since then, the Fab Four became globally famous and received overwhelmingly critical acclaim from critics, audiences, and fans alike for its faithful and authentic recreation of the Beatles' live performances, including playing songs the band never played live on stage along with never using pre-recorded tracks.
-The band has since been touring across the nation and Canada, sometimes occasionally performing out of the country.
-The band is considered by several news outlets and critics to be one of the best Beatles tribute bands of all time, with their main competitor being Rain: A Tribute to The Beatles.
+Since then, the Fab Four became globally famous and received critical acclaim from critics, audiences, and fans for its faithful recreation of the Beatles' live performances, including performing multiple residencies in Disneyland and Las Vegas, performing at various Beatles-themed and musical festivals, performing for numerous celebrities including those who are in the Beatles' inner circle, and performing in an Emmy production award of their 2012 PBS TV special.
+The band has since toured across the U.S. and Canada, and occasionally performed outside North America.

+The band is considered by several news outlets and critics to be one of the best Beatles tribute band in the world, if not of all time.
+According to McNeil, he mentioned that "It's no big secret that our rivals are a group called Rain", being the band's main competitor Rain: A Tribute to The Beatles.

 According to the Los Angeles Times, the band was nicknamed "The Best Beatles Show in The World."
 According to Sarraf, Paul McCartney's touring band has copies of the Fab Four's CDs on their tour bus.